gojekfarm/async-worker/README.md

 `async-worker.core/enqueue` accepts the config, job-name and the single argument for handler function.

-`enqueue` will wait upto 1000ms to ensure that the job was enqueued and will throw an exception if otherwise.
+If `enable-confirms` is true in the rabbitmq part of config, `enqueue` will wait upto 1000ms to ensure that the job was enqueued and will throw an exception if otherwise.

 The core ns also contains `dead-set:view`,`dead-set:delete`, and `dead-set:replay` functions.
 Please note that replayed messages from dead-set are not retried during execution.